You are currently viewing 5 Things You Should Do Before Your Trip to Ireland

 Photo: Olga Ivanova, Getty Images.

-The only time you might need to use a converter in Ireland is if you are bringing outdated electronics like an old hairdryer which would be a single voltage item.
-Most new electronics are dual- or multi-voltage, meaning that they are able to work with more than one type of electricity and therefore, only require an adapter.
+The only time you might need to use a converter in Ireland is if you are bringing outdated electronics or a hairdryer or curling iron that does not have dual voltage capabilities.
+Most new electronics are dual- or multi-voltage, meaning that they work with more than one type of electrical voltage and therefore, only require an adapter.

 Navigation – some people like to use maps, while others rely on GPS to guide them.
-If it’s your first time driving in Ireland, I suggest you use some sort of navigation system.
+If it’s your first time driving in Ireland, I suggest you use Google Maps or Waze.

 a woman holding a phone 5 things you should do before your trip to Ireland